loulous24/FCSC/FCSC2024/open_sesame.md

 ![Profit](./wu_files/profit.jpg)

-As a summary, this is a memory map of what is really interesting here.
+As a summary, this is a memory map of what is interesting here.

 ```
     0x00000000-0x0008b198 : ROM (with u-boot)